aloha666/Java2021/SEP Java Training Recap.md

    ![CI/CD Flow](https://www.redhat.com/cms/managed-files/styles/wysiwyg_full_width/s3/ci-cd-flow-desktop.png?itok=2EX0MpQZ)

    ```
    continuous integration is an automation process for developers, Successful CI means new code changes to an app are regularly built, tested, and merged to a shared repository.
-It’s a solution to the problem of having too many branches of an app in development at once that might conflict with each other.
+It’s a solution to the problem of having too many branches of an app in development at once that might conflict with each other解决bug finding问题.

-   Continuous deliver a developer’s changes to an application are automatically bug tested and uploaded to a repository (like GitHub or a container registry), where they can then be deployed to a live production environment by the operations team.
-It’s an answer to the problem of poor visibility and communication between dev and business teams.
+   Continuous deliver a developer’s changes to an application are automatically bug tested and uploaded to a repository (like GitHub or a container registry), where they can then be deployed to 部署到实时生产环境中 a live production environment by the operations team.
+It’s an answer to the problem of poor visibility and communication between dev and 运维团队 business teams.
 To that end, the purpose of continuous delivery is to ensure that it takes minimal effort to deploy new code.

-   Continuous development utomatically releasing a developer’s changes from the repository to production, where it is usable by customers.
-It addresses the problem of overloading operations teams with manual processes that slow down app delivery.
+   Continuous development automatically releasing a developer’s changes from the repository to production, where it is usable by customers.
+It addresses the problem of overloading operations teams with manual processes that slow down app delivery解决部署缓慢问题.
 It builds on the benefits of continuous delivery by automating the next stage in the pipeline.

    ```